keerthivaasan-kanagaraj/Solid-Principles/README.md

 # Solid-Principles

-Examples to explain about SOLID ood principles
+Ruby example codes to explain about SOLID ood principles